U.S. investors switch out of Europe as recovery bet sours

 “U.S. bought Europe big last year because of ECB, reform and value,” said Michael Hartnett, chief investment strategist at Bank of America Merrill Lynch in New York.
 “All three are less compelling today.”

-Germany, home to Russian-exposed companies ranging from Adidas, the world’s second-largest sportswear firm, to airport operator Fraport and defense firm Rheinmetall, was hit hardest by U.S. investors.
+Germany, home to Russian-exposed companies ranging from Adidas, the world’s second-largest sportswear firm, to airport operator Fraport and defence firm Rheinmetall, was hit hardest by U.S. investors.

 The U.S.-listed iShares MSCI Germany ETF, which tracks large- and mid-sized companies, saw outflows of $1.4 billion in the first seven months of the year, equal to 30 percent of its current total assets.